 Good to have:

-How To Make A reversible Placemat – Tutorial
+How To Make A Placemat that is reversible

 I’ll give directions to make one placemat, so I don’t confuse you with multiples of pieces required.
 But bear in mind that placemats get really pretty when made in sets.